 This mini-Guide is about productivity boosters that help us get more done in less time.
 Why is that important?
 Well:

 - We all have things we need to get done.

-- We need to go to work to make enough money to support ourselves and our families.
+- People need to go to work to make enough money to live.

 - We need to get groceries, cook dinner, do the laundry, feed the dog, drive the kids to after-school activities, wash the car, mow the lawn, clean the bathroom…

 The list goes on and on, but you get my point.
 We all have a lot of stuff to do in any given day.
 And that day only has 24 hours (not counting sleep and necessary down time).
 Time therefore is a finite resource.
 And that, right there, is why productivity matters.